ahal/jetty/README.md

 **Why didn't you wrap pip-tools instead?**

-Pip-tools is another awesome project, which *does* focus solely on dependency management.
+[Pip-tools][2] is another awesome project, which *does* focus solely on dependency management.
 But it still doesn't have a programmatic API, and the UX is a bit less polished than what one might expect from Poetry or Pipenv.
 Plus after spending some time looking at both codebases, I saw an easier path forward for wrapping Poetry.